Nancypatel1103/ComplianceClient/CE_REGISTRATION/CE_REGISTRATION.md

 <!-- /TOC -->
 ## What is CE
+## What is lucy
+While OpenWrt can be managed completely using SSH and the terminal, the LuCI WebUI makes many administration tasks easier.
+The OpenWrt full releases, such as the current 21.02.x series, ship with the LuCI WebUI installed.
+But for lower-memory devices, such as those with 4MBytes Flash and/or 32MBytes of RAM, the full install may fail because of lacking sufficient Flash memory so you will have to build your own image with LuCI included.
+More info on this can be obtained here.
 ## Why we need to CE
 ## How to Register CE
 1. Go to beta1. hi-clouds (https://beta1.hi-clouds.com/login) and SIGN IN by entering the admin permission username and password.